SkylineCommunications/dataminer-docs/connector-help/connector_help/Specialty Microwave Corp 14344-50x.md

 # Specialty Microwave Corp 14344-50X

-The Specialty Microwave Corp 14344-50Xdriver retrieves the power supply and input statuses through a serial connection.
+The Specialty Microwave Corp 14344-50X driver retrieves the power supply and input statuses through a serial connection.
 The driver allows the user to select an active coaxial input based on two existing ones.

 ## About